Nyholm/dsn/README.md

 ## Parsing

 There are two methods for parsing; `DsnParser::parse()` and `DsnParser::parseFunc()`.
-The latter is for in situations where DSN functions are supported.
+The latter is for situations where DSN functions are supported.

 ```php
 $dsn = DsnParser::parse('scheme://127.0.0.1/foo/bar?key=value');